|click to enlarge|

 Global Political Feasibility

-Pushing for a creation of global Tobin Tax collecting body in the UN security council has primarily Britain as an obstacle.
-Financial centers like Singapore can be browbeat into compliance via combined pressure of the Security Council.
+Pushing for a creation of global Tobin Tax (or any transnational tax) collecting body in the UN security council has primarily Britain as an obstacle.
+Britain has historically relied upon financial parasitism and used various economic and physical pressures against societies that attempt rapid infrastructural development.
+Small financial centers like Singapore can be browbeat into compliance via combined pressure of the Security Council.
 Britain can be pressured by making it clear that its soft power projection ability will be severely damaged for decades to come if it obstructs life saving funding mechanisms for transnational projects.
 It is way past time for majority of the world's population to make it clear to London that it can no longer defy major developmental powers without consequences.
 Of course Britain, being militarily occupied by United States, can also be pressured in more crude 20th century ways.
 At the very least, Britain needs to agree to not interfere in transnational infrastructure projects.

 Even a partial planetary funding mechanism for arable land increase will find eager sponsors in New Dehli and Beijing.
 Chinese government is already beginning to implement decades long North to South river reversal project as well as efforts to stop and reverse the spread of the Gobi desert.
 They will have the mass workforce, expertise (quantitative edge versus Western qualitative), and machinery to contribute in Africa for resource swaps.
 India's interests in helping construct a breadbasket in the Sahara is self explanatory.